 Creating an Anti-Racism Strategy for a City in a Period of Rapid Change

-Joanne Taylor
+- Joanne Taylor

-• 2 min read
+- 2 min read

 Cities are living, breathing systems.
 They shift with politics, economics, migration, and public sentiment.
 Designing an anti-racism strategy in this context is not simply a policy exercise.
 It is a leadership challenge, a trust-building process, and, often, a moment of reckoning.

-Our work supporting Liverpool’s Anti-Racism Strategy offered a powerful case study in what it takes to move from intention to meaningful, system-wide change, particularly in a city navigating rapid social, economic and institutional transformation.
+Our work supporting city-wide Anti-Racism Strategy offered a powerful case study in what it takes to move from intention to meaningful, system-wide change, particularly in a city navigating rapid social, economic and institutional transformation.

 Here are the key lessons.